State Working To Break Barriers For People Struggling To Access Coronavirus Vaccine

 Gentile told KDKA it’s a growing need and this group wants to make sure the option is there for whoever may want it.

 “It’s really important when we have such big vaccination clinics that we realize some people can’t stand in line or even get in a car to get there.
-So it really speaks to the importance to have everyone involved to give out the COVID vaccine,” Gentile said.MORE NEWS: Pennsylvania's Firearm Background Check System Sees Record-Breaking Volume
+So it really speaks to the importance to have everyone involved to give out the COVID vaccine,” Gentile said.MORE NEWS: Pittsburgh Weather: Wednesday Could Be Earliest Pittsburgh Reaches 80 Degrees In Nearly A Decade

 There are already 60 homebound patients signed up to get a first dose of the Moderna vaccine this weekend.
 If you are interested in putting your name on the list, you can contact the group at directcarepgh@gmail.com.